 You don’t move as much

 Part of that may be the stability a fixed mortgage payment offers versus the constant threat of a rent increase.
 Renters also face the prospect that a landlord might not renew their lease, forcing them to find a new place to live.
-A 30-year fixed mortgage provides a predictable monthly housing cost, without the threat of displacement based on the whims of a property manager or landlord.

 Your children may do better in school